 Equality Action Planning requires the support and involvement of all Provider/Centre staff and relevant stakeholders.
 Staff and management should be informed about the initial proposal and provided with regular progress reports.
 This may take place at various fora including management team meetings, subject department meetings and whole staff meetings.

-See a sample Equality Action Planning proposal template on page 7.
+Appendix 1: Contains a sample Equality Action Planning proposal template.